| |

 seals in norfolk beach

 You can see common seals at Hunstanton during the summer.
-Head out to the Wash on Searls Seal Safari, which crosses land and sea to find the seals, April to October.
-Ticket price is from £22.
+Head out to the Wash on Searls Seal Safari, to find the seals, April to October.
+Ticket price is from £24 in 2026.

 There’s also a seal hospital, at the Hunstanton Sea Life Aquarium.